We may earn money or products from the companies or links mentioned in this post.

 What Is The Difference Between Disneyland’s Fastpass and Disney MaxPass?

-I think it is important that anybody reading this understand the difference between fastpass and Disney MaxPass.
-If you are a Disneyland regular, you may already know this, but I have talked to people on their third or fourth trip who still don’t know about fastpass.
+I think it is important that anybody reading this understand the difference between Disneyland Digital FastPass and MaxPass.
+If you are a Disneyland regular, you may already know this, but I have talked to people on their third or fourth trip who still don’t know about FastPass.

 Disneyland’s Fastpass – Free And Great Exercise!

 Disneyland’s FastPass system is a completely free system that lets you reserve your place in line for select attractions.
 That is right, Disneyland Fastpass cost is a big fat NOTHING!
 You have no clue how many people, even before the release of MaxPass, thought you had to pay for Fastpass.
 You don’t!!!

 But you do have to pay with your time.
 The free Fastpass system requires running to kiosks to put in your ticket, and be issued a Fastpass return time.
 Then you would go do something else, until your return time.
 At that time, you would return to the line, and enter through the Fastpass queue, cutting your wait time dramatically.